 The disadvantages are also simple and straightforward.
 There are many unlicensed and unregulated brokers out there, who peddle their services as fully legitimate.
 Such brokers will often resort to underhanded tactics to fleece their traders, like tinkering with the prices, inducing slippage or making it difficult for them to withdraw funds.

 Furthermore, in this regard it has to be noted that the single market-maker business model, on which most of the CySEC regulated brokers are based, carries an inherent conflict of interest.
 When trading with such brokers, traders effectively go up against "the house", on a playing field entirely controlled by the latter.
+See: How do binary options brokers make money?

 The return rates offered by some binary option brokers are simply too small, so they cannot be overcome through strategy.